ckyle121/MechCar_Statistical_Analysis/README.md

 The Lot Summary dataframe below displays the mean, median, variance, and standard deviation of the suspension coil’s PSI column grouped by Manufacturing Lot.

 ![deliverable2 b](https://user-images.githubusercontent.com/75647359/112535787-afce6e00-8d7a-11eb-87aa-334195f295d4.PNG)

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Currently, Manufacturing Lots One and Two are the only lots meeting that requirement.